andreyuzb/ansiblerole-linux-common/README.md

 be fullfiled with this Ansible Role.

 Author of the Role - Andrey Useinov aka andreyus.
-Description of the Role on Russian Language can be found on blog - asd [GitHub](http://github.com)
+Description of the Role on Russian Language can be found on blog - [IT is Easy (www.andreyus.com)](https://www.andreyus.com/bazovaya-nastroyka-servera-s-pomoshyu-ansible/)